Revision Date: 05 May 2014

 - Procedure Objective

 - Related Statutes, Policies, Requirements or Standards

 This procedure provides instructions for processing payments to nonresident aliens who join UT Arlington as employees.

 Attached to the privilege of hiring international persons is the responsibility of complying with the complex rules of both the Internal Revenue Service (IRS) and the U.S. Citizenship and Immigration Service (USCIS).
 Because of the complexity of these external requirements, it may take up to six months to obtain the proper travel documents, appropriate visas, tax identification numbers, and tax treaty exemptions.
-Payroll Services recommends that in addition to following this procedure, a department who plans to hire an international guest as an employee contact the Office of Human Resources at 25554 to provide information on work authorization requirements and Payroll Services at 25426 for payment procedures and necessary tax documents.
+Payroll Services recommends that in addition to following this procedure, a department who plans to hire an international guest as an employee contact the Office of Human Resources to provide information on work authorization requirements and Payroll Services for payment procedures and necessary tax documents.

 All departments planning to hire a nonresident alien as an employee.

 Related Statutes, Policies, Requirements or Standards

 |UT System Administration Policies and Standards||Other Policies and Standards|